papinet/papiNet-API/1.3.0/papiNet-JSON-Style-Guide.md

 ### Rule 1

-Create as many "components" as needed in order to restrict the 'enumeration list' based on the context!
-It means that we will ALWAYS define LOCALLY the structure containing enumeration.
+We want to restrict enumerated values to the minimum list that applies within the context.
+As a consequence, we will always define objects **locally**!